fubinf/sedrila/docs/students.md

 Your commit messages should look as follows:

-`#SomeTask 2:15h description words`
+`%SomeTask 2:15h description words`

-The `#` is fixed and always the same, like for Twitter hash tags.
+The `%` is fixed and always the same.
+It is a prefix to tell time keeping commits apart from others like a request for grading.
 `SomeTask` is the name of the task.
 Make sure you spell this right.
 `2:15h` is how long you worked on the new data in this commit (here: 2 hours and 15 minutes).
 `description words` is whatever you have to say to describe the actual content of the